36+ Kitchen Tips and Hacks You Need to Know

 - Cold Lunch Ideas

-Vegetable Peeler: I got this peeler for my wedding almost 15 years ago and it is the best peeler I have ever used!
-I have acquired others since so I can have more than one person peeler in the kitchen.
+I got this peeler for my wedding almost 15 years ago and it is the best peeler I have ever used!
+I have acquired others since so I can have more than one person peeling in the kitchen.
 This one has remained the favorite.
 I love that it is made in the USA and has a Lifetime Warranty!
-It is priced well currently at only $7.56!

-Herb Scissors: I had my eye on these herb scissors for a long time.
+I had my eye on herb scissors for a long time.
 I finally tried them out and I love them.
 I love to add cilantro to so many things and these scissors make it so easy.
-They easily sell for $20 in kitchen stores so I love that they are so cheap on amazon.
+They easily sell for $20 in kitchen stores so I love that they are so cheap on Amazon.

 Cupcake liners come in handy for more than just cupcakes!